leebut/aqicors/README.md

 For now, I'm concered with data fetching and dealing with it rather than focus on the UI.
 Later, I'll improve the UI and make it responsive.
 Since I am learning, there may be parts of the code that I have not implemented correctly.

-## TODO

-Reset all states when the search box has no input.
-Discover how to filter the results to not include place IDs that have no AQI data.